-With an eye towards capturing growth opportunities that are often caused by irrational investing, the Intrepid Growth Fund combines qualitative analytics with fundamental research based on behavior underpinnings to deliver consistent long-term results.
+With an eye towards capturing growth opportunities that are often caused by irrational investing, the Intrepid Growth Fund combines quantitative analytics with fundamental research based on behavioral underpinnings to deliver consistent long-term results.

 - Style-pure approach to growth investing that focuses on consistency.

 - Differentiated approach combines quantitative and fundamental investing.